There are many different types of SEO, but let’s start with a commonly used distinction.

 But this type of SEO should really be called Off-Site SEO because it refers to signals that come from other websites.

-In ranking your page in the search results, search engines consider three main types of signals:
+When ranking your pages in the search engines consider three main types of signals:

 - The quality of the content on your page (how long is your content? how well does it cover the topic? how well is it structured and organized?)